Introducing the Shell

 rm: cannot remove `thesis': Is a directory

-On a Mac, it may look a bit different (rm: thesis: is a directory
+On a Mac, it may look a bit different (rm: thesis: is a directory), but means the same thing.

-only works on files, not directories.
+This happens because rm only works on files, not directories.

-The right command is rmdir
+The right command is rmdir,

 which is short for “remove directory”.